-As you plan your marketing budget, it’s also helpful to understand how other businesses like yours are thinking about their marketing strategies and budgets.
+As you plan your marketing budget with a template, it’s also helpful to understand how other businesses like yours are thinking about their marketing strategies and budgets.
 Consider these statistics:

 - 63% of businesses have increased their marketing budget in the past year.

 - The amount U.S. businesses spend on valuable marketing data tools has consistently increased over the last five years, to about $30.61 billion just this past year.